Huegoxaga/notes/algorithm/ml.md

   - Dummy Variable - For a categorical featue each possible category will form a new field with value 0 or 1, when the current row of data is belonds this a certain category the value for this category will be 1 and others are 0.
     - Dummy Variable Trap - The number of this categorical independent variable will always be one less than the total number of the possible options since all others are 0 implys this record belong to the last category already.
   - The closed-form equation (One line solution) for minimized parameter of the function have the regressor vector equals $$\hat{\theta}=(X^TX)^{-1}X^TY$$, where `X` is the data matrix, it is called the Normal Equation
-- Polynomial(nonlinear) regression - It is like Multiple linear regression but the power of independent variable increases with the number of them.
 - For linear regression models all of the following assumptions must be achieved.
   - Linearity
   - Homoscedasticity
   - Multivariate normality
   - Independence of errors
   - Lack of multicollinearity

+### Nonlinear Regression

+#### Polynomial Regression

+- When there is one independent variable, it becomes Polynomial Regression
+- It is like multiple linear regression but the power of independent variable increases with the number of them
+  - Second order polynomial forms a quadratic expression, it has 3 coefficients, it fits a parabolic curve
+  - Third order polynomial has 4 coefficients, it fits an `N` shape curve, with one local maxima and one local minima
+  - Fourth order polynomial has 5 coefficients, it fits an `M` shape curve, with two maxima/minima
+  - Fifth order polynomial has 6 coefficients, the curve will bend one more time compare to the fourth order polynomial

 ### Decision Trees